FionaCLin/epipro/Reports/Design Details.md

 #### __GET /reports/locations/all__
 This endpoint will return all the locations that existed in the database.

+__Justification__: We delete endpoint GET /reports/all, since our latest GET /reports/filter will return all disease reports in the database, which has the same function as GET /reports/all.

 ### Reason for why create these four api
 Here are the reasons why we choose to create these 4 api above.